Zamiell/isaac-faq/README.md

 You can:

-- Type "spawn x" into the in-game console.
+1) Type "spawn x" into the in-game console.
 For example, "spawn confessional" would show that the Confessional entity has an identifier of 6.17.
 This means that it has an entity type of 6 and a variant of 17.
-- Ctrl+f in the "resources/entities2.xml" file for the entity you want.
+2) Or, you can ctrl+f in the "resources/entities2.xml" file for the entity you want.